What is the difference between secured and unsecured debt?

 Secured and unsecured debts have many similarities, but one major difference is whether collateral is required.
-As the name implies, secured debt requires collateral to back the loan, but this isn’t the case for unsecured debt.
+They also tend to differ when it comes to terms and interest rates, plus eligibility requirements.

 Secured debt

-Secured debt is debt that is backed by property, like a car or a house.
-Should you default on the loan or debt repayment, the creditor can take the collateral instead of opening a debt collection on your record or suing you for payments.
+Secured debt is debt that is backed by an asset, like a car or a house.
+Should you default on the loan or debt repayment, the creditor can seize this asset instead of opening a debt collection on your record or suing you for payments.

 - Auto loans: These loan products are used solely to finance new and used automobile purchases.

 - Home equity lines of credit (HELOCs): You can pull equity from your home with a HELOC.
-At closing, you’ll get access to a pool of cash that you can withdraw from during what’s referred to as the draw period, which is typically 10 years.
+At closing, you’ll get access to a pool of cash that you can withdraw from during the draw period, which is typically 10 years.
 The interest rate on HELOCs is usually variable, although some lenders offer fixed-rate products.

 - Home equity loans: Like HELOCs, home equity loans let you convert a portion of your home’s equity into cash.
 You’ll receive the funds in a lump sum, though, and the interest rate is generally fixed.